camilla-ip/marcp2/Revision1/README.md

-## MARC Phase 2 analysis manual
+# MARC Phase 2 analysis manual

-### Overview
+## Overview

-The following instructions describe how to re-generate the analysis presented in Revision 1 of the MARC Phase 2 paper.
+The following instructions describe how to re-generate the analysis presented in Revision 1 of the MARC Phase 2 study.

+## Pre-requisites

 ### Download and installation